Synagogue of Fordon (Bydgoszcz)

 The Synagogue of Fordon is a synagogue located in the city of Bydgoszcz, in the Fordon district.
-It has been active from the 1830s till the Second World War.
+It has been active from the 1830s till the World War II.

 The edifice is located in the old town of Fordon, 300 m from the Vistula river.
 Registered on the Kuyavian-Pomeranian Voivodeship Heritage list on 25 May 1991, it is one of the largest surviving synagogues in this part of the Kuyavian-Pomeranian Voivodeship.

 Previous Synagogues

-The first mention of a Jewsish community in the then town of Fordon dates back to the late 16^{th} century.
+The first mention of a Jewsish community in the then town of Fordon dates back to the late 16th century.
 Surviving records from other parts of Kujavia attest that a synagogue existed in 1596 in the neighbouring village of Miedzyń (2.5 km north-west of Fordon).
 It is believed that a synagogue was built in Fordon quite quickly, but it probably burned down during a massive city fire in 1617.

 The first identified mention of a synagogue in Fordon goes back to 1649: it was initially located on the market square, but was later moved to another location.
 The edifice was probably built of wood and burned down in the spring of 1656, during the Swedish invasions, along with the entire town.
 After this event, the town council changed in 1660 the plot of land where the synagogue could be re-constructed: located in the city center, the new synagogue was still made of wood.
 The building is regularly referred to in historical documents (1666, 1699, 1702, 1712, 1726 and 1734).

-In 1761, Antoni Sebastian Dembowski (1682-1763), then bishop of Kujawy, authorized the construction of a new synagogue on the site of the old one: 15.24 m long, 8.8 m large and 4.1 m high.
+In 1761, Antoni Sebastian Dembowski (1682–1763), then bishop of Kujawy, authorized the construction of a new synagogue on the site of the old one: 15.24 m long, 8.8 m large and 4.1 m high.
 That same year, the Jewish community began working on the foundations.
 Unbeknownst to city authorities, they enlarged the building's dimensions (17.43 m long, 12 m large).
 According to documents, it appears to have been completed by 1781.

 Due to the lack of historical sources, it is difficult to precisely reconstruct the synagoque's exact features.
 However, according to a few records and similar buildings located in Kujawy, it is estimated that the building had a stone foundation.
 Its eastern part was occupied by a square main hall, adjoined on the west by a vestibule, with women's gallery on the first floor, accessible by an external staircase.
 It is assumed that the edifice was made of wood (walls and roof) and that the interior was clad with a layer of clay on a reed net.
 This synagogue burned down during a city fire that occurred between 1820 and 1825.